superduper-io/superduper/docs/content/tutorials/vector_search.md

     ====================================================================================================
     # Sidecar vector-comparison integration

-    For databases which don't have their own vector-search implementation, `superduperdb` offers 2 integrations:
+    For databases which don't have their own vector-search implementation, `superduper` offers 2 integrations:

     - In memory vector-search